csandersonsl/hello-world/README.md

 # hello-world
-A designer trying to learn how to use Github 😣
+Trying to learn how to use Github 😣